Bang Bang Bang (Mark Ronson song)

-"Bang Bang Bang" is a song from Record Collection, the third studio album by Mark Ronson, released under the moniker Mark Ronson & The Business Intl.
-The song features rapper Q-Tip and singer MNDR.
-It was released as the album's lead single on 9 July 2010 in the United Kingdom.
+"Bang Bang Bang" is a song from Mark Ronson's 2010 album Record Collection.
+The song features performances by Q-Tip and MNDR.
+'Bang Bang Bang' was released as the album's lead single on 9 July 2010 in the United Kingdom.
+The full album, Record Collection, was released on 24 September 2010.

-The song is based on the popular French Canadian children's song "Alouette", which means "skylark".
-The chorus directly references lyrics from "Alouette" including the line "Je te plumerai la tête", which means "I shall pluck your head".
+The song is based on the popular French-Canadian children's song "Alouette", meaning "skylark".
+The chorus directly references lyrics from "Alouette", including the line "Je te plumerai la tête" (meaning "I shall pluck your head").
 The beginning of the music video also depicts a young girl singing the opening lines to "Alouette".
 "Bang Bang Bang" debuted at number six on the UK Singles Chart with 50,170 copies sold in its first week.

 Critical reception

+Renowned for Sound states, "An '80s synth infused toe tapper, the Brit award winning DJ and producer has called on the talents of rapper friend Q-Tip and vocalist MNDR to create a nice slice of synth happy pop.
+A progressive step from his previous jazzy singles and an appropriate move considering the success of the synth-pop influx lately, he proves that if something works then go with the flow," and "The melody is infectious and Q-tip’s rapping merged with MNDR’s boppy vocals mix well."

 Anthony Hill from Clickmusic describes "Bang Bang Bang" as having "the impromptu charm and inexorable appeal of a 1980s New York block party".
-Hill further comments, "'Un, deux, trois' slams the intro, revealing the exact number of seconds it takes Mark Ronson's latest effort to gatecrash its way into the brain.
+He further comments, "'Un, deux, trois' slams the intro, revealing the exact number of seconds it takes Mark Ronson's latest effort to gatecrash its way into the brain.
 Once lodged among the neurons, it deftly impels every muscle and limb to move spasmodically to its infectious beat."

+Sarah-Louise James of The Daily Star wrote, "The new sound is a short, sharp slap in the face to anyone who thought they'd got the measure of Ronno.
+It's barmy and brilliant, fresh and fantastic."

 Music video

 The music video for "Bang Bang Bang", featuring (from left to right) Q-Tip, Mark Ronson, and Amanda Warner.

 The music video was directed by Warren Fu.

 Daniel Kreps from Rolling Stone described the video as:

 Bookended by two seemingly unrelated pieces of footage – a fictitious retro commercial for sandwich spread and a dramatic tennis match – stars Ronson as the guest on an offbeat, '70s-style Japanese talk show.
 When he's asked to chat about his music, Ronson transforms into a smooth Bryan Ferry figure and hops behind a bank of synthesisers to perform his latest composition.
 The clip is equal parts American Bandstand and Tron – and the most effective time-capsule music video since Snoop Dogg resurrected the Rick James era with "Sexual Eruption".

-In February 2011, music video blog Yes, We've Got a Video! ranked the song's music video at number nine on their list of the Top 30 Videos of 2010, adding that "there's plenty to be enjoyed in basically every second of this".